gnribeiro/wp_gnr/README.md

     );
 ```

-The folder is where your files.po will be and the name is the namespace of _E("string" , namespace).
+The folder is where your files.po will be and the name is the namespace of _e("string" , namespace).
 Important in the configuration file site.php the option multilang should be true

 ### Flashdata